Protected intersection: Design and publications

-The Dutch not-for-profit organisation CROW publishes design manuals summarizing best standards for bicycle infrastructure in the Netherlands, where biking is a much more dominant mode of transportation than in the United States.
-The organisation's and country's longer experience with synthesizing biking and driving transportation modes have made CROW's design manual internationally popular.
+The Dutch not-for-profit organisation CROW publishes design manuals summarising best standards for bicycle infrastructure in the Netherlands, where biking is a much more dominant mode of transportation than in the United States.
+The organisation's and country's longer experience with synthesising biking and driving transportation modes have made CROW's design manual internationally popular.
 After decades of publications in the native Dutch, an English translation was released in 2017.

 US Design Guide Controversy

 In 2011, the primary North American planning organisation NACTO released new design guidelines which claimed to use international best practices while omitting Dutch best practices.
 This sparked controversy, especially after ambassador of Dutch bicycle infrastructure Mark Wagenbuur criticised NACTO for doing so in a prominent trade blog.
 Three years after the furor, Nick Falbo, then part of Alta Planning + Design, a firm behind the NACTO designs, published ‘protectedintersection.com’, which integrated more European design concepts.

 In 2015, Alta Planning + Design published schematics and some realisations of "protected intersections" in the US and Canada closer to Dutch practice.
 Later in the year, the Massachusetts Department of Transportation released their Separated Bike Lane Planning and Design Guide, which includes extensive discussion of protected intersections, and was used as a pilot for the upcoming AASHTO Bike Guide.
 In 2019, NACTO, whose original Urban Bikeways Design guide generated the controversy, released "Don't Give Up at the Intersection", which encourages protected intersections as an alternative to bicycle lane drops.
-In 2021, the Invest in America Act became law, which amended the federal Highway Safety Improvement Program to recognize "protected intersection features" along with other separated bikeway treatments.
+In 2021, the Invest in America Act became law, which amended the federal Highway Safety Improvement Program to recognise "protected intersection features" along with other separated bikeway treatments.